Mitch Keller

 Mitch Thomas Keller (born April 4, 1996) is an American professional baseball pitcher for the Pittsburgh Pirates of Major League Baseball (MLB).
+He made his MLB debut in 2019 and was an All-Star in 2023.

 Amateur career

 Keller was drafted by the Pittsburgh Pirates in the second round of the 2014 Major League Baseball draft out of Xavier High School in Cedar Rapids, Iowa.
-He signed with the Pirates on June 14, 2014 for a signing bonus worth $1,000,000.
+He signed with the Pirates on June 14, 2014, for a signing bonus worth $1,000,000.
 He had been committed to play college baseball for the North Carolina Tar Heels.

 Professional career

+Minor Leagues (2014–2019)

 Keller made his professional debut with the Gulf Coast League Pirates, where he spent all of 2014, pitching to a 1.98 ERA in 27 1/3 innings.
-Keller spent 2015 with the Bristol Pirates, posting a 0–3 record with a 5.49 ERA in six starts.
-He spent 2016 with the West Virginia Power where he was 8–5 with a 2.46 ERA in 23 starts.
-He also pitched in one game for the Bradenton Marauders at the end of the season.
+Keller spent 2015 with the short-season A Bristol Pirates, posting a 0–3 record with a 5.49 ERA in six starts.
+He spent 2016 with the Low-A West Virginia Power where he finished 8–5 with a 2.46 ERA in 23 starts.
+He also pitched in one game for the High-A Bradenton Marauders at the end of the season.

 In 2017, Keller began the season with Bradenton.
 After going 6–3 with a 3.14 ERA in 15 starts, he was promoted to the Altoona Curve in August and finished the season there with a 2–2 record and 3.12 ERA in six starts.
-MLB.com ranked Keller as Pittsburgh's top prospect going into the 2018 season.
-He began the season with Altoona and was promoted to the Indianapolis Indians during the season.
-He also pitched in one game for Bradenton during the season.
-In 25 starts between the three clubs, he went 12–4 with a 3.48 ERA.
+Entering the 2018 season, MLB.com ranked Keller as Pittsburgh's top prospect.
+He began the season with Altoona, posting a 9–2 record with a 2.72 ERA in 14 starts before a June 28 promotion to the AAA Indianapolis Indians.
+With Indianapolis, he regressed to a 3–2 record with a 4.82 ERA in 10 starts.
+Keller was the starting pitcher for the United States in the All-Star Futures Game on July 15, pitching a scoreless first inning with one strikeout.
 The Pirates added him to their 40-man roster after the season.

+Keller returned to Indianapolis to start the 2019 season.
+In nine games prior to his MLB debut, Keller went 5–0 with a 3.45 ERA.
+Keller was named the 2019 International League Pitcher of the Year after posting a 3.56 ERA over the entire AAA season.